decred/dcrdata/README.md

 ## Important Note About Mempool

-Although there is mempool data collection and serving, it is **very important** to keep in mind that the mempool in your node (dcrd) is not likely to be the same as other nodes' mempool.
+Although there is mempool data collection and serving, it is **very important** to keep in mind that the mempool in your node (dcrd) is not likely to be exactly the same as other nodes' mempool.
 Also, your mempool is cleared out when you shutdown dcrd.
 So, if you have recently (e.g. after the start of the current ticket price window) started dcrd, your mempool _will_ be missing transactions that other nodes have.